‘10 Things to Do in KwaZulu-Natal.’

 But beyond the country’s third largest metropolis lies a land to be discovered.
 One with emerald green hills scattered with rural settlements and a mix of game reserves stocked with wildlife, indigenous forests, commanding mountains and impressive rivers.

-These are our recommended things to do in KwaZulu-Natal (KZN).
+These are my recommended things to do in KwaZulu-Natal (KZN).

 1. uKhahlamba-Drakensberg Park